dymmond/monkay/docs/cages.md

 By default when no contextvariable was initialized the original is copied via `copy.copy()` into the contextvariable.
 By providing `deep_copy=True` `copy.deepcopy()` is used.

+## TransparentCage

+This is a subclass of Cage also exposing a ContextVar like interface.
+You can use them as container as well as a ContextVar.

+A simpler variant is just prefixing the ContextVar public methods and attributes:

+`name`, `set`, `reset` and `get` become

+`monkay_name`, `monkay_set`, `monkay_reset` and `monkay_get`.

+What TransparentCage is doing is just redirecting.

 ## Advanced